Gemini67/Celma/doc/argument_handler.md

 - An argument may be mandatory or optional.
 - An argument may not accept a value at all, may accept a value or not, or need a value.$
 - Number of values that an argument accepts or expects can be defined.
+- For the values of parameters, you can specify a
+  - minimum value
+  - maximum value
+  - range
+  - list of acceptable values
 - When storing values from the command line in a vector, you can specify that
   - the vector should be cleared before the first value is assigned
   - the values should sorted
   - duplicate values are not allowed
+- If the value of a parameter specifies a file system entry,you can add checks if
+  - the file exists
+  - the given path entry is a directory
+  - an absolute path was given
+  - the parent directory of the given path exists
 - Relations between arguments may be defined.
 - Can read arguments from a file, or can store the current arguments in a file for later re-use.
 - After evaluating the arguments from the command line, a summary can be printed (list of arguments used and values set).